Cyber-Duck/Silverstripe-Block-Page/README.md

 ### Add Extension and Template Loop

-The first step to adding block functionaliy is to apply the block page extension to your DataObject.
+The first step to adding block functionality is to apply the block page extension to your DataObject.
 This can be a normal DataObject or a Page.

 ```yml
 Page: